UCSF-CBI/c4/docs/software/software-repositories.md

 local version = myModuleVersion() whatis(&quot;Version: &quot; .. version)
 whatis(&quot;Keywords: genomics&quot;)
-whatis(&quot;URL: https://www.cog-genomics.org/plink/2.0/, https://www.cog-genomics.org/plink/2.0/#recent (changelog), https://github.com/chrchang/plink-ng (source code)&quot;)
+whatis(&quot;URL: https://www.cog-genomics.org/plink/2.0/, https://www.cog-genomics.org/plink/2.0/general_usage (documentation), https://www.cog-genomics.org/plink/2.0/#recent (changelog), https://github.com/chrchang/plink-ng (source code)&quot;)
 whatis([[
 Description: PLINK is a free, open-source whole genome association analysis toolset, designed to perform a range of basic, large-scale analyses in a computationally efficient manner.
 The focus of PLINK is purely on analysis of genotype/phenotype data, so there is no support for steps prior to this (e.g. study design and planning, generating genotype or CNV calls from raw data).
-Examples: `plink2 --help`.
+Examples: `plink2 --help`, `plink2 --version`, and `plink2 --threads 1 ...`.
+Warning: This tool runs on all available CPU cores by default, which is bad practice.
+Please specify option `--threads ncores` to avoid this, e.g. `--threads 1`.
 ]])

 -- Local variables